tanujnotes/Olauncher/README.md

 [Available at Play Store](https://play.google.com/store/apps/details?id=app.olauncher)

 You can also clone the master branch and build the app yourself in Android Studio.
 No extra steps required.
+Or download the APK from [latest release](https://github.com/tanujnotes/Olauncher/releases/).

 ## What's new (v1.0+)